Artesia, California: Infrastructure

 Fire protection in Artesia is provided by the Los Angeles County Fire Department with ambulance transport by Care Ambulance Service.

 The Los Angeles County Sheriff's Department operates the Lakewood Station in Lakewood, serving Artesia.

 The Los Angeles County Department of Health Services operates the Whittier Health Center in Whittier, serving Artesia.

 The United States Postal Service Artesia Post Office is located at 11721 183rd Street.
-Los Cerritos Community News serves the city.
+Los Cerritos Community News serves the city; it was previously served by the Artesia News from 1944 to 1975.
+The LA County Library operates a branch in Artesia, in a 5151 ft building built in 1963.